julzaza/wildwitchherbs/_posts/2026-04-23-pregnancy-protection-old-world-magic.md

 Many traditions warned against:

-borrowing needles
+- borrowing needles
-walking alone at crossroads
+- walking alone at crossroads
-stepping over ropes or chains
+- stepping over ropes or chains
-sleeping with mirrors facing the bed
+- sleeping with mirrors facing the bed
-letting strangers bless the belly
+- letting strangers bless the belly
-bringing funeral flowers into the house
+- bringing funeral flowers into the house
-speaking the baby’s name too early
+- speaking the baby’s name too early

 Some of this sounds strange now.
 Some of it still makes emotional sense.

 Old people often encode wisdom inside superstition because people remember stories better than lectures.

-Pregnancy was treated with caution because beginnings deserve caution.
+Pregnancy was treated with caution **because beginnings deserve caution**.

 ---